rotorflight/rotorflight-firmware/docs/SmartFuel.md

 - `OFF` — SmartFuel does not run; `getBatteryChargeLevel()` falls through to the legacy sources.
 - `VOLTAGE` — voltage-only estimator.
 Pack voltage drives the percentage (with stick-based sag compensation once airborne); current/consumption are ignored.
-- `CURRENT` — when both `bat_capacity` and used mAh are non-zero, the level is the **lower** of the voltage-derived estimate and a consumption ceiling `initial − used / capacity`, where `initial` is the first voltage-derived fraction (0–1) after the pack is seen and `used / capacity` is the fraction of configured capacity counted by the current meter.
+- `CURRENT` — when both `bat_capacity` and used mAh are non-zero, the level is `initial − used / capacity`, where `initial` is the first voltage-derived fraction (0–1) after the pack is seen and `used / capacity` is the fraction of configured capacity counted by the current meter.
+Voltage is not blended in on this path.
 When either capacity or used is zero, this mode behaves the same as `VOLTAGE`.

-In both `VOLTAGE` and `CURRENT`, the displayed percentage never rises above the initial anchor sampled when the pack is first seen.
-The consumption ceiling in `CURRENT` can pull the value down faster than voltage alone when mAh used is significant.
+In both `VOLTAGE` and `CURRENT`, the displayed percentage is monotonically non-increasing: each update can only hold steady or drop, never rise.
+It is also clamped to the initial anchor sampled when the pack is first seen.
+The `CURRENT` path typically pulls the value down faster than voltage alone when mAh used is significant.

-If you plug in a pack that is not “full” (the first sample is well below 100%), treat `initial − used / capacity` as a simple fold-in of the mAh counter against that starting anchor, not as a full state-of-charge model on its own.
+If you plug in a pack that is not “full” (the first sample is well below 100%), `initial − used / capacity` is a simple subtraction of the mAh counter from that starting anchor, not a full state-of-charge model.

 ## How charge level is chosen